turingschool/front-end-curriculum/lessons/module-1/js-4.md

 `this` is a keyword in Javascript that references its parent object and is dependent on the _context_ of where it is referenced.
 When it is used in the _global context_, `this` refers to the global objects of `document` or `window`.
 In the context of an object, `this` refers to and is bound to the object itself.

 In our example `school` object above, `this` is referring to `school`.
-If we look at our `checkOpenSpots` method, we see the statement that being returned is: `return this.capacity - this.currentStudents;` which is basically saying `return school.capacity - school.currentStudents`.
+If we look at our `checkOpenSpots` method, we see the statement being returned is: `return this.capacity - this.currentStudents;` which is basically saying `return school.capacity - school.currentStudents`.

 `capacity` and `currentStudents` are properties of the `school` object, so when used in this context `this` refers to `school`.

 ### Your Turn
+Turn to your neighbor and explain the following object-related questions to each other.
+Practice makes perfect, so make sure you both get to explain:
+- To start, go ahead and make an object or two together.
+- How do you create an object using literal notation?
+- What is an object and what is it made up of?
+- When we assign a function as the value of a key inside an object, what do we call it?

+### Your Turn, Part 2
 Let's goof off in the console a bit.
 As a group, we'll practice working with an object:

 ```javascript